hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 you might wonder whether it's a good time to refactor your project into a more testable architecture.
 You might even feel the pressure of having to commit to testing all of your code.

-No surprise that figuring out _where to actually start_ can be tricky, and even overwhelming.
+No surprise that figuring out _where to actually start_ can be difficult, and even overwhelming.
+But the truth is, you don't have to learn all of it beforehand.

 So let me help you get started 🙌

-> Note: this article assumes that you are familiar with overall benefits of automated testing and are already motivated to learn more about different aspects of it.

 ## Start from zero, iterate